Constitutional Amendment for census change on November ballot

 Hodge says the bigger issues of tax cuts for the wealthy and food tax should be the focus.
 He also argues some of those issues got swallowed up last year when things like a census count came up for a vote.

-But Hodge says, ultimately, the issue can be seen as a distraction.
+But Hodge says while the issue is important, ultimately, the issue can be seen as a distraction.

 “In rural Kansas it’s difficult to make it,” said Hodge.
 “Food tax is high.
 There is usually a high mil levy in some rural areas.
 There will be things like a high water bill or other utilities.
 So it’s just tough to make it in rural Kansas.
 Why would anyone move there?
 We need to be working on solutions for the working class.”